Israel tightens nationwide coronavirus lockdown | Business

 Israel tightens nationwide coronavirus lockdown

-"As part of the agreement (with Pfizer), we agreed that Israel would serve as a model nation, a model for the world in the swift vaccination of an entire country," Netanyahu said in his address, promising accelerated shipments.
+"As part of the agreement, we agreed that Israel would serve as a model nation, a model for the world in the swift vaccination of an entire country," Netanyahu said in his address, promising accelerated shipments.
 Progress towards meeting the vaccination goal could help Netanyahu in a parliamentary election on March 23, Israel's fourth in two years.

+According to government and central bank estimates, the tighter lockdown will cost the economy as much as 4.0 billion shekels ($1.3 billion) a week.
+The lockdown has also forced the postponement of a hearing in Netanyahu's corruption trial, which had been scheduled for Wednesday, a court document released on Friday showed.
+Netanyahu is on trial for bribery, fraud and breach of trust, charges he denies.

 Some 17.5% of the population - and 70% of citizens aged 60 or older - have received their first shots of the Pfizer vaccine, with second-round inoculations set to begin on Sunday.